63BeetleSmurf/AresPro/README.md

 This project aims to create a clone of Geeksoft's Zeus Pro wrestling simulator, using the forms from Jupiter Pro (which I converted into a [C# .NET 8 project](https://github.com/63BeetleSmurf/zeus_pro_forms)) and the simulation engine from G-Fed 1.0 (which I also converted into a [C# project](https://github.com/63BeetleSmurf/GFedSimEngine)) as a starting point.

-Feel free to contribute to this project or fork it and go in your own direction.
-This is a low priority project for me, pretty much just something to do when I need a break but still want to tinker with something.
+~~Feel free to contribute to this project or fork it and go in your own direction.
+This is a low priority project for me, pretty much just something to do when I need a break but still want to tinker with something.~~
+After dissemblying Zeus Pro to try fighure out how the sim engine worked, I ended up fixing the original exe so it runs on modern Windows and putting together an unofficial update - https://github.com/63BeetleSmurf/ZeusProUnofficial/releases

+Since there is now a working version of Zeus Pro I wont be continuing development on this project.

 ## Naming